Love the look of dried orange slices in garlands and other festive decorations? Here’s how to dry orange slices perfectly every time!

 The first time I remember seeing dried citrus slices used in festive Christmas decorating, it was on a gorgeously lavish wreath on a historic building in Portsmouth, NH.
 I was smitten.
 It looked so decadent, but simple and wholesome at the same time.
 And so…historic.

-It wasn’t until years later that I learned the real history of decorating with citrus fruits is really quite recent.
-When those stately historic buildings were in their youth, folks wouldn’t have dreamt of putting something so precious as citrus fruit up for a decoration.
+It wasn’t until years later that I learned the actual history of decorating with citrus fruits is really quite recent.
+When those stately historic buildings were in their youth, folks would never have dreamed of putting something so precious as citrus fruit up for a decoration.
 It would be like you or I decorating with pieces of single-origin handcrafted chocolate.